What Are Dental Implants?

 Advantages of Dental Implants

-Replacing one tooth: Implant verses Bridge
+Replacing one tooth: Implant versus Bridge

 The advantages for implants differ in degree depending on whether you are replacing one tooth or multiple teeth.
 If you are just replacing one tooth, getting a dental implant or a dental bridge are about equal as treatments.
-With a dental implant you simply place the implant and crown.
+With a dental implant, you simply place the implant and crown.
 With a dental bridge, you’ll also place crowns on the two adjacent teeth with a prosthetic fixed between them.
 If you already need work on the adjacent teeth anyway, a dental bridge may be a good option.
 If not, it really is just a matter of your personal preference.

 Replacing Multiple Teeth

 When replacing multiple teeth, however, the advantages are more substantial.
 For many dental patients, wearing removable dentures can be uncomfortable and embarrassing.
 The dentures shift around, food gets under them, and they’ve even been known to slip out in public, causing embarrassment.
 You’ll face none of these issues with dental implants.
 They are comfortable and, when placed properly, completely secure.
-However, the biggest advantage to dental implants is the prevention of facial collapse.
+However, the biggest advantage of dental implants is the prevention of facial collapse.

 When your teeth are removed, your body begins to reabsorb the minerals from your jawbone to use elsewhere throughout your body.
 After about ten years, there is so little left of your jawbone that your face looks mashed together.
 Worse still, there will no longer be enough bone structure to support your dentures, making it very difficult to eat any normal food.
 This is not an issue with dental implants.
 Because the prosthetic root form is placed into your jawbone, it signals to your body that the bone structure is still needed.
 This prevents any further bone loss due to reabsorption, giving you a healthy bite for years to come.